 The school will hold asthma inhalers for emergency use.
-The inhalers will be stored in the medical room and their use will be recorded.
-Inhalers will be used in line with the school's Asthma Policy.
+The inhalers will be stored in the office or children's classroom depending on frequency of use.

 Records will be kept of all medicines administered to individual pupils, stating what, how and how much medicine was administered, when, and by whom.
 A record of side effects presented will also be held.